NAMlab/deepCRE_reimplemented/readme.md

-The DeepCRE framework is organized into scripts for data preprocessing, model training, and subsequent inference or analysis.Data preprocessing is the first step, facilitated by the scripts `create_target_file.py` and `create_validation_genes.py`.
+The DeepCRE framework is organized into scripts for data preprocessing, model training, and subsequent inference or analysis.
+Data preprocessing is the first step, facilitated by the scripts `create_target_file.py` and `create_validation_genes.py`.
 These scripts handle the preparation of input data and require simple command-line arguments to specify parameters.
 The resulting outputs are essential for training the models.

-The core functionalities of DeepCRE are implemented in several scripts, each serving a distinct purpose.
-The `train_models.py` script is used to train DeepCRE models, which are the basis for downstream analysis.
+The core functionalities of deepCRE are implemented in several scripts, each serving a distinct purpose.
+The `train_models.py` script is used to train deepCRE models, which are the basis for downstream analysis.
 Once the models are trained, additional scripts can be employed for specific tasks.
 The `deepcre_crosspredict.py` script enables cross species prediction analysis across different datasets, while `deepcre_predict.py` facilitates